SkySchermer/uweclang/Python Tutorial.md

 However, when passing arguments to functions other than `map` and `filter`, lambdas may be more appropriate.

 Note that it is a violation of the [style guide](https://www.python.org/dev/peps/pep-0008/) to directly assign names to lambdas.
-This defeats the whole point of using them: just use a `def` statement instead.
+This defeats the whole point of using them and possibly obfuscates their arguments; just use a `def` statement instead.

 ### Slices